r4nd0mD3v3l0p3r/LiberPrimusSolver/README.md

 # LiberPrimusSolver
 an attempt at solving Cicada 3301 Liber Primus

+This program is Free Software, released under GNU GPL v3

 ## How to run it

 You need both [Node](https://nodejs.org/en/) and